Working as a therapist

 Alongside private practice, I offer my services voluntarily in East London, at a charitable counselling agency whose mission is to improve the mental health and well being of the local community.

 Over the years, I have had extensive experience of helping people from a very diverse mix of cultural, ethnic and class backgrounds, gender identification and sexual orientation, from both the able bodied and disabled community.

 We have shared experiences of an equally diverse set of emotional challenges, relationship issues and struggles, in the safety of the therapeutic relationship.

 Why I chose to work as a therapist

-Prior to training as a counsellor, I worked in the education sector, where I found that the greatest contribution I was making to my tutees was in my pastoral work, using counselling skills as a vehicle for showing understanding and acceptance to them while they were studying, often faced with personal struggles and material deprivation.
+Prior to training as a therapist, I worked in the education sector, where I found that the greatest contribution I was making to my tutees was in my pastoral work, using counselling skills as a vehicle for showing understanding and acceptance to them while they were studying, often faced with personal struggles and material deprivation.
 This certainly informed my decision to become a full time therapist.

 As a result, I decided to give something back, by helping others as a therapist.

 Diploma In Therapeutic Counselling, Level Four, [City Lit].